SteelCompendium/data-gen/Bestiary/markdown-dse/Demon Chorogaunt.md

   - Ranged
   distance: Ranged 10
   target: Three enemies
-  effect: Each target either takes 5 psychic damage or is frightened of the chorogaunt
+  effect: Each target either takes 5 psychic damage or is [[Frightened|frightened]] of the chorogaunt
     (EoT).
 Each target gets to choose which to do.
 - name: Bully the Weak
   type: Villain Action